-If you enjoy reading this blog, you must be committed to personal development.
+If you enjoy reading this blog, there’s a good chance that you are working towards personal development.

 Having the desire for self-improvement is the first step to dive into the world of productivity and becoming a master at your craft.
 Congratulations on being ahead of most people!

 You deserve the best books to help you on your way to success.

 This is a list of all books that have majorly influenced who I am today.
 Whatever I learn from books, I apply to my life and experiment.
 If it works, I share it on this blog.